 - 4.7.
 The Pension Fund Statement of Accounts sets out additional financial risk management in place for the Fund and provides some sensitivity analysis of market price risk and currency risk, and the potential impact on the Fund's market value. - 4.8.
-The Fund also gains assurance from the work of internal audit, which undertakes an annual audit to provide an opinion on the effectiveness of controls in place and to make recommendations to management on how to improve those controls.
-The findings of the 2021/22 internal audit were reported to the Pension Investment Committee.
-The Fund achieved a satisfactory assurance level. - 4.9.
-Areas that were identified by internal audit as working well include the segregation of duties as transfer calculations were completed by one officer and checked by a second officer for accuracy.
-Finally, employee contribution bandings and rates on Oracle matched those published on the LGPS website which shows payroll input was accurate.
+The Fund also gains assurance from the work of internal audit, which undertakes a periodic audit to provide an opinion on the effectiveness of controls in place and to make recommendations to management on how to improve those controls.
+The findings of the 2020/21 internal audit were reported to the Pension Investment Committee in March 2022.
+The Fund achieving a limited assurance level and the recommendations from the audit included the need to regularly review accuracy of payments to pensioners along with the contribution rates of both the employee and employer to ensure no under/over payments.
+Reconciliation reviews and actions to resolve any variances have been undertaken to ensure a that the procedure notes for calculating member pension benefits are kept up to date and regularly reviewed.